 If you do follow the instructions above and clean the tile properly, the grout haze will inevitably wear off.
 This is because both vinegar and baking soda are powerful cleaning agents that can easily get rid of grout haze.

-Grout haze is something you do not want anywhere around your tiles.
-This is because it spoils everything, making your entire space look messy.
-That is why it is vital to remove haze from your tiles after grouting.
+In conclusion, grout haze is the last problems you would need to deal with around your tiles.
+It spoils the aesthetic look and everything thus making the entire space look messy.
+It’s vital and important to remove haze from your tiles after grouting.
 You can do this by using a vinegar or baking soda cleaning agent.
 Doing so will give you incredible results.
-Also, do not forget, you should give the grout at least 24 hours for it to dry before you start removing haze.
+Always do not forget to give the grout at least 24 hours for it to dry before you start removing haze.